Tormato: Recording

-Howe picked out "Madrigal", "Release, Release", and "On the Silent Wings of Freedom" as the tracks he liked best.
-Howe has been quoted as saying that none of the band can possibly remember how to play most of the songs on the album.
-He confirmed this in his 2021 memoir, All My Yesterdays, noting that Yes has not performed much from Tormato since the ensuing tour, and even then some songs from the album proved unworkable. "'On the Silent Wings of Freedom' was actually often tried at tour rehearsals but it would just fall apart.
-'Future Times/Rejoice' was similarly unsuccessful" he recalls.
-Howe attributes this failure to the songs bringing back memories of the emotions their recording aroused.
-"The improvised sections didn't jell and the songs somehow didn't sit comfortably enough."
+Musically, Howe identified "Madrigal", "Release, Release", and "On the Silent Wings of Freedom" as his preferred tracks.
+However, in his 2021 memoir All My Yesterdays, Howe admitted that several of the pieces proved unworkable in a live environment due to the negative studio memories they triggered, recalling: "'On the Silent Wings of Freedom' was actually often tried at tour rehearsals but it would just fall apart", and that "Future Times/Rejoice" was similarly unsuccessful".